 The following schemes and information available from World Horse Welfare, the BHS and Blue Cross ensure that horse owners are supported through every stage of equine euthanasia.
-From formulating a plan, to help with euthanasia and disposal options, support on the day and in the aftermath of saying goodbye.
-No horse owner has to go through this alone.

 Just in Case is the name of our suite of materials designed to help guide owners through the process, providing a valuable resource and helping hand for anyone whether you are making the difficult decision now or simply preparing for all eventualities in the distant future.